NucleoidAI/docs/docs/datastore.md

 **Transaction in Data Store**

-:point_down: This is decoded transaction objects:
+but actual transactions looks like this :point_down: (This is decoded transaction objects though):

 ```
 { "s": "var a = 1" ... }